 There are some people who cannot live without finding fault.
-No matter what subject or person comes un in live without finding fault.
+No matter what subject or person comes up in There are some people who cannot live without finding fault.
 No matter what subject or person comes up in course of conversation, they start some frivolous objection or make some sensorous remark.
-Instead of trying to be in chacity with their neighbors they take malicious pleasure in speaking evil of them.
+Instead of trying to be in charity with their neighbors they take malicious pleasure in speaking evil of them.
 They obstinately shut their eyes to good qualities, while they employ microscopes to discover and magnify evil ones, and afterwards they torture language to exaggerate what they have seen, so as to depreciate as much as possible.
 They do not, however, always speak out boldly, but they deal in inuendoes, hints and ominous shakes of the head.
-Instead of frankly assailing in front, they assassinate snakes of the head.
-Instead of frank-ly assailing in front, they assassinate behind the back.
+Instead of frankly assailing in front, they assassinate behind the back.
 They spend their lives in defiling human nature, like the foul Yahoos whom the satarist has depicted.
-To believe them there are none virtuous but themselves, all the rest of mankind being knaves, brutes or devils.
-The proverbial fault-finder little thinks that, in censuring so maliciously and indiscriminately he is only painting his own portrait.
-It is a secret consciousness of his demerit, a gnawing rage at the superiority of others, which is the real cause of his want ers, which is the real cause of his want of charity, the principle inducement to his abuse.
+To believe them there are none virtuous but themselves, all the rest of mankind being knayes, brutes or devits.
+The proverbial fault-finder little thinks that, in censuring so maliciouslyand indiscriminately he is only painting his own portrait.
+It is a secret consciousness of his demerit, a gnawing rage at the superiority of others. gnawing rage at the superiority of others, which is the real cause of his want of charity, the principle inducement to his abuse.
 His own heart is the mirrow from which he describes mankind.

-The best men have been those, invariably, who spoke the most kindly of their race.
-The great type of all manhood, whose perfect humanity is the admiration even of Pagans and Atheists, are those who always speak in benignant terms, even of "publicans and sinners."
-It is to his precept that we owe the great doctrine of human brotherhood.
-In the ideal of the fallen derstand the attitude of the South toward the negro now as well as any other time.
+The subject is constantly coming up in conventions, in churches and in legislative bodies.
+The question is a live one to the South.
+The negro is welcome to stay in the South so long as he knows his place and has the sense to keep it.
+The present agitation can do no harm and it may result in some good.
+The country might as well understand the attitude of the South toward the negro now as well as any other time.
 White supremacy will be maintained in the South as long as Southerners claim the section as their home.

-A pleasing and well deserved recognition of the intrinsic and artistic merits of American textiles is found in
+A pleasing and well deserved recognition of the intrinsic and artistic merits of American textiles is found in the award of grand prizes and gold.